DiegoEliasCosta/spotjmhbugs/README.md

 3. Copy the built (see Building instructions above) `performance-tests-checker-XXX.jar` to the `plugin` folder of the SpotBugs.

-4. Run the `/lib/spotbugs.jar` with the `-textui` command line to get the list of all prossible parameters of Spotbugs.
+4. Execute the `/lib/spotbugs.jar` with the `-textui` command line to get the list of all possible parameters of SpotBugs.

    4.1.
 To make sure that you have deployed a valid plugin jar, you can run the command `java -jar /lib/spotbugs.jar -textui -showPlugins`.
-The deployed plugin should be listed in the Available plugins.
+The performance-checker plugin should be listed in the Available plugins.

 ## Newly Implemented Rules ##